- 3 minutes to read

 Delete Log Databases from SQL Server

-Use the following script to create a script to remove Log Databases older than the specified time (for example 180 days) from the Nodinite instance.
+Use the following scripts to create or execute the script to remove Log Databases older than the specified time (for example, 180 days) from the Nodinite instance.

 SQL Variable Description Example